DongzeHE/scpca-docs/docs/merged_objects.md

 ### AnnData expression counts

 The data matrix `raw.X` of the merged `AnnData` object contains the RNA-seq expression data as primary integer counts, and the data matrix `X` contains the RNA-seq expression data as normalized counts.
-The data matrices are each stored as a sparse matrix, where each column represents a cell or droplet, and each row represents a gene.
+The data is stored as a sparse matrix, where each column represents a cell or droplet, and each row represents a gene.
 The `raw.X` and `X` matrices can be accessed with the following python code:

 ```python